 Due to the grateless design, cleaning a Slot Drain System, it takes only minutes to clean and is a job that does not require more than a couple of workers.
 The process is made even easier with options like Flush Flo and Clean in Place, which allows for a more automatic cleaning process.

 Alternatively, there is the manual cleaning option, where you use a paddle to regularly clean the drain.
 With this method, you just have to insert the paddle and turn it, before pushing it through the length of the channel to push any debris or waste into the strainer basket.
 Then, you just have to rinse, apply the cleaning solution, and sanitize as necessary.

 Clean drainage for food manufacturing facilities is critical and necessary for the facility to have the legal right to function.
-Without a clean drainage system, the facility is open to a whole host if sanitation issues and the potential for harmful bacterias proliferates.
+Without a clean drainage system, the facility is open to a whole host of sanitation issues and the potential for harmful bacteria.
 Instead of allowing this to happen, and for that bacteria to contaminate your food product, you should work to keep your facility, including your drains clean and properly sanitized.
 That way, you can be confident your facility is safe, healthy, and clean, not just for your food product, but your workers as well.